 Republic with 30 municipalities (komunat, singular - komuna in Albanian; opstine, singular - opstina in Serbian)

-Executive: The president is elected for a 5-year term by the Kosovo Assembly; election last held 9 January 2008 (next to be held by NA
+Executive: The president is elected for a five-year term by the Kosovo Assembly; election last held on 7 April 2011 (next election:

-2013); the prime minister is elected by the Kosovo Assembly
+2016); note - the prime minister elected by the Kosovo Assembly

-Legislative: Unicameral Kosovo Assembly of the Provisional Government (120 seats; 100 seats directly elected, 10 seats for
+Legislative: Unicameral national Assembly (120 seats; 100 seats directly elected, 10 seats guaranteed for ethnic Serbs, 10 seats

-Serbs, 10 seats for other minorities; to serve three-year terms)
+guaranteed for other ethnic minorities; members to serve four-year terms)

 Judicial: Supreme Court judges are appointed by the Special Representative of the Secretary-General (SRSG); district courts